-Valium, like other benzodiazepines, can have profound effects on the brain and nerve activity in users, and sometimes you can become dependent on it after only a few weeks.
+Valium, like other benzodiazepines, can have profound effects on the brain and nerve activity in users, and sometimes dependence can occur after only a few weeks.
 Valium and other benzodiazepines commonly require addiction treatment after prolonged use.

-For people who are dependent on Valium, especially if they’re heavy or long-term users, a tapering off schedule can be optimal to help manage withdrawal from Valium.
+For people who are dependent on Valium, especially heavy or long-term users, a tapering schedule can be optimal to help manage Valium withdrawal.
 This means that smaller and smaller doses are administered under medical supervision to wean the person off the drug gradually.
-This doesn’t necessarily mean that withdrawal symptoms won’t occur at all, but it can help lessen their severity as compared to going cold turkey or suddenly stopping.
+This doesn’t necessarily mean that withdrawal symptoms won’t occur at all, but it can help lessen their severity as compared to quitting cold turkey, or suddenly stopping.

 Many potential valium addiction withdrawal symptoms are possible.

 Physical symptoms of Valium detox include:

 Along with physical symptoms of Valium detox, psychological symptoms include:

 Psychological symptoms can be the biggest challenge for someone with a Valium use disorder to overcome.

 The specific Valium detox schedule depends on several factors, including how heavily they used the drug and whether or not they were simultaneously using or misusing other substances.